Nattefrost/webcamPyc/readme.txt

   This is basically a CLI script.
 Following are the ways you can call it in your terminal :
    1 $python ./webcamPyc.py
-    this will take one .jpg picture.
+     will take one .jpg picture.
    2 $python ./webcamPyc.py 50 -gif
-    this will take a series of 50 .jpg and process them into an animated gif 3 $python ./webcamPyc.py 50 -gif -clean
+     will take a series of 50 .jpg and process them into an animated gif 3 $python ./webcamPyc.py 50 -gif -clean
-    this will take a series of 50 .jpg, make an animated gif out of it and delete the .jpg files.
+     will take a series of 50 .jpg, make an animated gif out of it and delete the .jpg files.